7 Steps to Creating a House of Order

 I have faith in God.
 I have faith in my Savior Jesus Christ.
 But do I have faith that they can help me create a home of order?
 I won’t know unless I ask, will I?

 5 | A house of learning.
 “Seek ye out of the best books words of wisdom; seek learning, even by study and also by faith.”
 (D&C 88:118.)
 Jesus counseled: “Come…learn of me…and ye shall find rest unto your souls.”
 (Matthew 11:28–29.)

 I’d do well to spend a little (or a lot) more time in some of the “best books” and quite a bit less on Instagram and other social media.

 6 | A house of glory.
 President Thomas S Monson wrote, “Our house is to be a house of glory.
 For our house to be such, we need to be square with God, fair with others, and honest with ourselves.
 One cannot be one person and pretend to be another…By being consistently good, we can ensure a house of glory."

 Great counsel!!
 And I love the last part—I need to try harder at being “consistently good”!

-Katie’s Bio: I’m married to my high school sweetheart and we celebrate 10 fabulous years at the end of this month.
-I’m a mom to four great kids, twin boys (8 yrs old) a cute girl (4 yrs) and another sweet boy (2 yrs).
-I’m a big fan of bright colors, crafting of any kind and making my home a happy and meaningful place with homemade signs and decor.
-I also love helping others create a piece of art to display in their home, made by their own hands.
-Hosting Craft Parties is definitely at the top of my “favorite things” to do list!
+Katie is married to her high school sweetheart and a mom to four kids—twin boys (8 yrs old) a cute girl (4 yrs) and another sweet boy (2 yrs).
+She's a big fan of bright colors, crafting of any kind and making home a happy and meaningful place with homemade signs and decor.
+You can find Katie's shop here or on Facebook or on Instagram @justaddsunshineinc.